Are You Missing Out On Some Of The Best High-Yield Stocks In The World?

 That’s still a lot of economic muscle for one country.
 But four-fifths of all goods and services are being produced overseas.
 Consumer spending, in particular, is heating up as a rising global middle class (from China to India and more) can now afford big-ticket goods that were once considered luxuries.

 Some countries are expanding even faster.
-Take a look at the chart below, which shows GDP growth estimates for what are expected to be the 10 fastst growing economies in 2022.
+Take a look at the table below, which shows GDP growth estimates for the globe:

-Now, I’m not suggesting you call your broker and instruct him to bet everything on Guyana.
-I don’t even know if that’s possible, so please don’t.
-The point is that foreign economies (and their corresponding stock markets) routinely outrun our own — and those returns aren’t being skewed by one or two standout performers.
+Now, I’m not suggesting you call your broker and instruct him to bet everything on these places.
+But the point is that foreign economies (and their corresponding stock markets) routinely outrun our own — and those returns aren’t being skewed by one or two standout performers.

 The point is that humming activity will flow to corporate earnings in these growing economies.
 And that spells opportunity for investors who are willing to add even just a little bit of exposure.